Care & Connection: Your church's adopted missionaries

 Of course, money is also a welcome gift.
 (If you are a Nazarene church, be sure to send cash gifts through the General Treasurer so you can get 10% credit) and to make sure it really gets to them rather than being stolen in the mail.

-Church children's groups could also do a boxed-up birthday party for MKs in their church's Links missionary families.
+Church children's groups could also do a boxed-up birthday party for MKs in their church's Care & Connection missionary families.
 Have your children bring in small gifts that can be easily mailed: crayons, markers, pens, pencils, books, candy bars, gum, fruit drinks, balloons, stickers, stamp sets, and notepads.
 If you're doing a birthday party box, include cake and frosting mix, candles, napkins, and prizes.
 Remember to do the party box well in advance so that it will arrive in time.
 Home-made birthday cards will add a special touch.

 Does your adopted missionary family have kids in college?